OTL/jps/docs/tool.rst

   optional arguments:
     -h, --help            show this help message and exit

+For all commands, you can set the host of `jps_forwarder` by `--host HOST`, if you want to use jps from remote computer.

 jps_topic pub
 ----------------
 **pub** command publishes json text data. ::